minds-grp/AltHap/README.md

 # AltHap
 By [Abolfazl Hashemi](https://www.linkedin.com/in/abolfazlh/), [Banghua Zhu](https://github.com/13aeon), and [Haris Vikalo](http://users.ece.utexas.edu/~hvikalo/).

+### Introduction

 AltHap is a haplotyping assembly method for diploid, polyploid, and polyallelic polyploid organisms.
-The method formulates the haplotype assembly problem as a tensor factorization proplem and exploits the special structures of the factors.
+The method formulates the haplotype assembly problem as a sparse tensor decomposition proplem and exploits the special structures of the factors.

-AltHap is implemented in Python and MATLAB.
+AltHap is implemented in both Python and MATLAB.

+**Note**

-Note: The current implementations assume that the input file contains a connected component.
+The current implementations assume that the input file contains a connected component.
 The preprocessing step to handle disconnected componenets will be added in near future.

+### Citation

+If you use AltHap in your research, please cite:

+@article{hashemi2017sparse,
+  title={Sparse Tensor Decomposition For Haplotype Assembly Of Diploids And Polyploids}, author={Hashemi, Abolfazl and Zhu, Banghua and Vikalo, Haris}, journal={bioRxiv}, pages={130930}, year={2017}, publisher={Cold Spring Harbor Labs Journals}
+}
 ------------------------------------------------------------------------------------------------
 MATLAB implementation